-Chapter 4 defines when repairs can be made with like materials and methods or must comply with the Chicago Building Code.
+• Chapter 4 defines when repairs can be made with like materials and methods or must comply with the Chicago Building Code.

 - Cannot make building less compliant than before damage or maintenance.
 (401.2) - Cannot reduce (active or passive) fire protection.
-(403.1) - Cannot reduce protection for means of egress.
-(404.1) - Replacement glazing in hazardous locations must comply with new construction reqs (402.1)
+(403.1) - Cannot reduce protection for / compliance of means of egress.
+(404.1) - Cannot reduce level of accessibility.
+(305.2.1) - Replacement glazing in hazardous locations must comply with new construction reqs (402.1)